 The trivia items below may give away important plot points.

 The shooting script used during filming saw more scenes with Hill House's caretakers, the Dudleys.
-In one scene, when Marrow is talking to Nell alone in the greenhouse, Mr. Dudley enters and tells Nell about where Hugh Crain's first wife Rene hung herself before he goes off to clean the paint letters from the Hugh Crain portrait.
-In another, after Nell finds out Dr. Marrow isn't behind the creepy incidents at Hill House, Nell walks out of the dining room to the main hall and sees the Dudleys about the leave for the day.
+In one scene, when Dr. Marrow (Liam Neeson) is talking to Nell (Lili Taylor) alone in the greenhouse, Mr. Dudley (Bruce Dern) enters and tells Nell about where Hugh Crain's (Charles Gunning's) first wife Rene (Kadina de Elejalde) hung herself before he goes off to clean the paint letters from the Hugh Crain portrait.
+In another, after Nell finds out Dr. Marrow isn't behind the creepy incidents at Hill House, she walks out of the dining room to the main hall and sees the Dudleys about to leave for the day.
 Mr. Dudley at first holds the door open as an invitation for her to go with them.
-When Nell doesn't join them, Mrs. Dudley smiles and she shuts the door as she leaves with her husband, which locks behind her.
+When Nell doesn't join them, Mrs. Dudley (Marian Seldes) smiles and she shuts the door as she leaves with her husband, which locks behind her.

 The ghost of Hugh Crain was originally supposed to emerge from the fireplace and try to attack Nell.
 The clip of Crain's ghost emerging from the fireplace is seen in the behind the scenes special of "The Haunting" hosted by Catherine Zeta-Jones.
 In the theatrical cut, Hugh Crain's ghost comes out of the defaced portrait and hovers down the staircase to Nell.